 The Student National Dental Association (SNDA) originated from concerned dental students at Meharry Medical College in 1970.
 Since it's inception, SNDA plays an integral part to increase underrepresented student populations in dental schools as well as promote the access of dental health services to underserved communities.

 The University of Michigan chapter of the SNDA is rich in tradition.
 Our mission is to foster a community of belonging, academic success, and professional development among students of color.

 In addition, UM-SNDA thrives to remain active on a national level.
 This chapter plans to continue its commitment to the national organization by participating at the national conventions, providing leadership at the national level, and recruiting alumni to future conventions.

-Website pages for the Office of Multicultural Affairs and Recruitment Initiatives at the University of Michigan School of Dentistry
+Website for the Diversity Equity and Inclusion initiatives taken on by the University of Mich School of Dentistry

 Student National Dental Association (SNDA)